waynegraham/registry.clir.org/_projects/2010-cataloging-the-archives-collections-of-rocs-nsidc.md

 ---
 layout: project
-title: "Cataloging the Archives Collections of ROCS @ NSIDC"
+title: Cataloging the Archives Collections of ROCS @ NSIDC
 ---